Avoiding Liability Bulletin

-At CPH and Associates, we believe education is a vital tool for helping our customers better recognize potential legal issues before they become a claim.
+At CPH Insurance, we believe education is a vital tool for helping our customers better recognize potential legal issues before they become a claim.
 We provide a wide range of information for all categories of occupations we insure with professional liability insurance.

 For Mental Health Professionals, check out our Mental Health category at our blog the Avoiding Liability Bulletin.
 You’ll find many posts written by Richard S. Leslie, Attorney at Law.
 He focuses on common categories of risk faced by healthcare providers.
 Topics include, Child Custody, Abuse Reporting, HIPAA, Business Considerations and much more.